xiota/geany-preview/docs/CQA.md

 > Is it possible to change the appearance of the sidebar tabs so that it is visibly recognizable when they have focus?

 Altering the sidebar's general behavior is outside the scope of this plugin.
 However, I have added this capability to another plugin: xi-tweaks.
-It may be installed from the PPA.
+It is currently available from the PPA.

 ## Configuration